edoardopilla/gofundme_analysis/README.md

 In this analysis, environmental fundraisers are browsed to gather information about the campaigns themselves, and a textual analysis, comprehensive of sentiment analysis, is carried out using a lexicon based approach, in addition to a machine learning based approach, which relies on DistilBERT, both on campaigns' titles and descriptions.

-More information is available in the .ipynb file, contained within the .zip folder.
+More information is available in the .ipynb file, where the full report is outlined.